SonahSofern/Xenoblade-Series-Randomizer/XC2/Race Mode/Race Mode README.txt

 The XP gained from fighting higher level enemies is increased.
 The damage taken modifier when fighting higher level enemies is capped at 200%.

-If the "Guaranteed Rare Blades" option is on, Rare Blades will unlock their Blade Skill Tree ranks by reaching the first landmark of the Second and Fourth Storyline sections.
+Rare Blades will unlock their Blade Skill Tree ranks by reaching the first landmark of the Second and Fourth Storyline sections.
 So when you reach the Anangham #2 Dock landmark in Mor Ardain, for example, all Rare Blades unlock the second and third levels of their skill trees.

+DLC-exclusive blades are released from the Land of Challenge restriction, allowing you to use them anywhere without beating the appropriate Challenge Battle.

 The SP Cost of your all skills on your Hidden Skill trees are reduced by 80%.